gordicaleksa/pytorch-deepdream/README.md

 Here are some further examples that you can create using this code (**deep_dream_video_ouroboros** function).

-The idea here is that whatever the network "dreams" just feed that back to it's input and apply some geometric transform.
+The idea here is that whatever the network dreams just feed that back to it's input and apply geometric transform.

 ### Ouroboros: Zoom transform